Is Blake Shelton Going To Be A Daddy? Gwen Stefani Is Allegedly Pregnant

 Blake Shelton may finally become a daddy because there have been reports coming out that his girlfriend Gwen Stefani is pregnant.
 The pregnancy rumors sparked when the 47-year-old singer shared photos on Instagram where she appeared to have a baby bump.
 She was wearing a tight green skirt which showed off the bulk on her tummy.

 The photos were taken at Nickelodeon’s Kids Choice Awards 2017.
 Gwen’s bump became prominent when she posed sideways together with TV host Ellen DeGeneres.
-Most of Stefani’s followers think that she is pregnant and some of them even claimed noticing the bump on The Voice where she is a coach together with her boyfriend Shelton.
+Most of Stefani’s followers think that she is pregnant, and some of them even claimed noticing the bump on The Voice, where she is a coach together with her boyfriend Shelton.

 @theellenshow @nickelodeon #loveher #luckytoknowher #winner gx #kidschoiceawards2017 gx